sosullivan7221/flask_6_api_management/README.md

 Storage Account: az storage account create --name (StorageAccountName) --location (Region) --resource-group (ResourceGroupName) --sku Standard_LRS
 Azure Function App: az functionapp create --resource-group (ResourceGroupName) --consumption-plan-location (region) --runtime python --runtime-version 3.9 --functions-version 4 --name (AppName) --os-type linux --storage-account (StorageAccountName)

+6. In your local.settings.json file, replace the "AzureWebJobsStorage" value with the connection string value for your storage account.
-6. Deploy the app using: func azure functionapp publish (AppName)
+7. Deploy the app using: func azure functionapp publish (AppName)
-7. Use the provided link to access your application.
+8. Use the provided link to access your application.
 The link is shareable!
 The link to my application is: https://seanapphha504.azurewebsites.net/api/hello

 ## Issues